Unpacking Qualtrics’ brand-new S-1 filing – TechCrunch

 Looking back at my chat with Ryan Smith, then Qualtrics CEO and today its chairman, and Bill McDermott, then SAP’s CEO and today the CEO of ServiceNow, it’s hard to believe that the acquisition deal was only two years ago.

 Much has changed since late 2018.
 Let’s see what happened to Qualtrics in the meantime.
-We’ll dig into the financials, the company’s implied valuation range — spoiler: it has gone up — and whatever else we can shake loose.
+We’ll dig into the financials, the company’s implied valuation range (spoiler: It has gone up) and whatever else we can shake loose.

 The new Qualtrics S-1